yegor256/blog/_drafts/orm.md

 ---

-TL;DR ORM is an terrible anti-pattern violating all principles of object oriented programming and turning your objects into dumb and passive data bags.
+TL;DR ORM is an terrible anti-pattern violating all principles of object oriented programming, tearing objects apart, and turning them into dumb and passive data bags.
 There is no excuse for ORM existence in any application, be it a small web app or an enterprise-size system with thousands of tables and CRUD manipulations on them.
 What is the alternative? **SQL speaking objects**.
-Read on.

 <!--more-->